atsign-foundation/at_demos/at_hello_world_QR/README.md

 ## Getting Started

 1. Clone this project from The @ Company repository.
-2. If you've used an @sign on your emulator previously, make sure to cold boot it before you run this application.
+2. If you've used an @sign on your emulator previously, make sure to uninstall all other @protocol apps and cold boot it before you run this application.
 3. Go to your @sign portal from atsign.com and download the QR code for any one of your @signs.
 Drag and drop this file into the emulator—you will need it for when you first sign in!